The Cheapest Ticket Problem in Public Transport: Distance-based Fare Structures

 However, the no-elongation property is \emph{not} satisfied for the beeline tariff in general as the following small example demonstrates.

 \begin{example}

-Consider any beeline tariff with $\bar{p}>0$ regarding the PTN depicted in Figure~\ref{Figure Luftlinie Lemma Eig2} and the path $W=(x_1,x_2)$.
+Consider a beeline tariff with an affine price function $P(k)=f+\bar{p}\cdot k$ with $\bar{p}>0$ regarding the PTN depicted in Figure~\ref{Figure Luftlinie Lemma Eig2} and the path $W=(x_1,x_2)$.
 The standard ticket $T=(W)$ costs $f+5 \cdot\bar{p}$, which is more than the price $f + 4 \cdot \bar{p}$ of the elongated ticket $T'=((x_1,x_2,x_3))$.
 Hence, the no-elongation property is not fulfilled, even if going back to the start station is not allowed. \end{example}

-In our example, passengers would save money by buying the elongated ticket $T'$, but leaving the bus already at station $x_2$.
-This is avoided in practice since passengers are tracked by their mobile devices and hence need to checkout at a station which is really visited.
+In our example, passengers would save money by buying the elongated ticket $T'\,$, but leaving the bus already at station $x_2$.
+This is avoided in practice, since passengers are tracked by their mobile devices and hence need to checkout at a station which is really visited.

 We remark that instead of the Euclidean distance also other metrics can be used, see \cite{Urban20}.